 (G) Revisions to the issuer limit calculation in this Section will be recommended by the Technical Advisory Committee (TAC) and approved by the ERCOT Board.
 ERCOT shall update parameter values on the first day of the month following ERCOT Board approval unless otherwise directed by the ERCOT Board.
 ERCOT shall provide a Market Notice prior to implementation of a revised parameter value.

-(c) The Counter-Party may give a surety bond naming ERCOT as the beneficiary.
+(b) The Counter-Party may give a surety bond naming ERCOT as the beneficiary.

 (i) The surety bond must be signed by a surety acceptable to ERCOT, in its sole discretion and must be in the form of ERCOT’s standard surety bond form approved by the ERCOT Board.
 No modifications to the form are permitted.